Nursing and Midwifery Assessment Preparation Guidelines

 In marking your assignments, key criteria as appropriate will be assessed, therefore read your assignment requirements and marking criteria carefully.

-Please note that academic staff do not take responsibility for lost assignments.
 It is the students’ responsibility to retain a copy of assignments and SafeAssign reports for resubmission if needed.
 This applies to PEP assignments/paperwork as well.
-Do not rely solely on the file on your home computer either.
-Always make a copy to cloud storage, an external CD or USB (‘memory stick’).
+Do not rely solely on your computer either.
+Always make a copy to cloud storage, an external hard drive or USB (‘memory stick’).
 The hard drive in computers can fail, destroying all your hard work.
+If work is submitted late as a result of file loss or corruption, then late penalties will apply.

-In preparing your assignment the following criteria apply:
+In preparing your assignment the following formatting criteria apply:

 - font face easily readable (for example Times New Roman or Arial)